 - Fatty stools: When the body cannot absorb nutrients such as fat, a person’s stool may look fatty or more slimy than usual.

 It may be difficult to self-diagnose Crohn’s disease, because many other conditions can produce similar symptoms.
-Those conditions can include:
+Those conditions

 - ulcerative colitis, which is another type of IBD